Table Of Contents

 A Network Address Translation (NAT) gateway is an AWS-managed, highly-available service that enables you to connect instances within a private subnet of an Amazon Virtual Private Cloud (VPC) to the internet.

-This is because private subnets do not have a way to connect with the internet (path to an internet gateway).
+This is because private subnets do not have a way to connect to the Internet (a path to an internet gateway).

 How Do NAT Gateways Work?